How can I get involved?

-It’s not if, it’s when!
 Derby is a full contact sport.
-Expect to get hurt at some point.
-This is one reason we require all skaters to have health insurance, and WFTDA insurance.
+This is why we encourage all skaters participating in contact to have primary health insurance as well as the required WFTDA supplemental insurance.
 We ensure that our trainers are all CPR trained and during bouts we have EMT’s on hand.
-We do our best to protect our skaters, but getting hurt is part of the sport.
+We do our best to protect our skaters, unfortunately getting hurt is part of the sport.

 What is roller derby?

 The modern revival of Women’s Flat Track Roller Derby is one of the fastest growing sports for women in the world.
 If you are new to derby, check out our derby 101 page for a brief history of roller derby.

 When can I come and see a bout?

 To come check out a roller derby bout, see our schedule on our website!
 If you would like to come observe a scrimmage in the meantime, message firstname.lastname@example.org so we can put you in touch with our Head NSO to get you started volunteering.

 From 10 to 110, there is a place for you!
 Again, our Juniors team is available for 10-18 year olds.
 Sixteen and seventeen year olds can also participate at Skate Charlotte as long as a guardian has signed the consent waiver.
 For our adult teams, we have 18 year olds all the way to 60+ year olds that skate with us.
 You have to be at least 16 years old to ref, NSO or volunteer with the league.